ximonsson/gameboy/README.md

 * [ ] Audio support!
 * [x] Sprite - BG priority needs to be solved.
 * [ ] RTC for MBC3.
-* [x] Timer support - need to keep better track of CPU cycles.o
+* [x] Timer support - need to keep better track of CPU cycles.